Find It Locally

 CISA offers grants of up to $3000 to support farms and farm-related businesses seeking to expand practices that foster adaptation to climate change and contribute to the resilience of the local food system.
-Funds can be used for consultations with experts, project design and planning, grant writing, and general advice and mentorship from CISA technical assistance providers.
+Funds can be used for consultations and project guidance with farmers and other technical service providers, project design and planning and general advice and mentorship from CISA technical assistance providers.

 In most cases, funds cannot be used for infrastructure and materials, however when such costs are low relative to the overall project budget they will be considered.

-Farms interested in improving and/or implementing climate change adaptation practices and who demonstrate a commitment to building a an inclusive and resilient food system in the Pioneer Valley are encouraged to apply.
+Farms interested in improving and/or implementing climate change adaptation practices and building an inclusive and resilient food system are encouraged to apply.

 To request support, complete the Climate Change Adaptation Grant Application Form.
 For questions or if you’d like to discuss your project before applying, please email Stephen Taranto at email@example.com or call (413) 665-7100 ext.
 17.